 In case there is more than one forum in the system (Enterprise plan), you can use every additional mailbox for a specific community.
-For example, you provide multilingual support to your customers and assign English mailbox for the English community, German one - for the German community, etc. So the system would send email notifications to users on the language of their community.
+For example, you provide multilingual support to your customers and assign English mailbox for the English community, German one - for the German community, etc. So the system would send email notifications to users in the language of their community.

 In the self-hosted package, UseResponse uses PHP to send all outgoing email notifications.
-In order to change default outgoing/incoming mailbox, please go to Administration » Email and click on edit next to the default mailbox and change email and name.
+In order to change the default outgoing/incoming mailbox, please go to Administration » Support Channels » Email and click edit next to the default mailbox and change email and name.
 The name would be used as "From Name" and "Reply-To" in outgoing notifications.

 Self-Hosted package has an option to set up SMTP server as outgoing mailbox and POP/IMAP server as the incoming mailbox.
 We highly recommend using external servers to guarantee email delivery.

 Additional mailboxes should also be added as forwarders to default support mailbox.